lgbouma/goumlab/content/blog/learning/orbitsUpdate.md

 have constant rotation velocity.
 What path do stars take as these spin around in them?

-As part of an assignment for a class recently, I looked at the path a single star travels, over billions of years, in a galaxy.
+As part of an assignment for a class recently, I looked at the path a single star travels, over billions of years, in a simple model of a galaxy (a 'Mestel potential').
 Some of these figures looked pretty cool, so I figured I would share them!
 I set up the markers to tick about 50 times per radial orbit.
 The images shown are for 50, 100, 200, 300, ..., 1000 orbits.

 ![50]({attach}/blog/images/main50.png)
 ![100]({attach}/blog/images/main100.png)